cosmic-api/teleport/source/index.rst

 ``binary``
     Must be expressed as a JSON string containing Base64 encoded binary data.
     Base64 errors must result in a validation error.

+``json``
+    Can be any JSON value.
+No validation is performed during deserialization.
+    Depending on the implementation, it may be useful to wrap the JSON in a different object, so that a ``null`` JSON value won't cause ambiguity.

 ``array`` (parametrized by *items*)
     Must be expressed as a JSON array.
 The implementation must deserialize